bitu2765/bigger-xml/README.md

-# What is bxml ?
+# What is bigger-xml ?

 #### A Python library designed for efficiently generating large XML files.
 BXML leverages a native C extension to store and process data, enabling it to manage substantial datasets and generate XMLs with improved performance.

-## Some key benefits of using the BXML library:
+## Some key benefits of using the bigger-xml library:

 1. **Enhanced Performance with C Language:** Utilizes C programming to optimize the addition of new XML elements, attributes, and the overall process of generating and saving XML files.